VenturaNotes/Knowledge/Neuroscience/Mark F. Bear et al./(Home Page) Neuroscience - Exploring the Brain by Mark F. Bear et al..md

 	- “(a) The brain of the macaque monkey has a highly evolved sense of sight.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=56&annotation=GJ45QYSU))
 		- “When this region is sliced open and stained to show metabolically active tissue, a mosaic of “blobs” appears.
 The neurons within the blobs are specialized to analyze colors in the visual world.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=56&annotation=9W2GF7P3))
 	- “(b) The brain of a rat has a highly evolved sense of touch to the face.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=56&annotation=HM4VN4T9))
 		- “When this region is sliced open and stained to show the location of the neurons, a mosaic of “barrels” appears.
-Each barrel is specialized to receive input from a single whisker on the rat’s face.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=56&annotation=Z6PMZC69))
+Each barrel is specialized to receive input from a single whisker on the rat's face.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=56&annotation=Z6PMZC69))
 ##### The Neuron: The Basic Functional Unit of the Brain
 - “[[Theodor Schwann]]” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=56&annotation=89LUNV5B))
 	- “[[cell theory]]: All tissues are composed of microscopic units called cells.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=56&annotation=K25LR469))